kubeflow/examples/xgboost/README.md

 ```

 ## Model serving on GKE
 One of the amazing features of Kubernetes is that you can run it anywhere i.e., local, on-prem and cloud.
 We will show you how to run your code on Google Kubernetes Engine.
-Start a GKE cluster by following the instructions [here](https://www.kubeflow.org/docs/started/getting-started-gke/).
+First off, start a GKE cluster.

 Deploy Seldon core to your minikube Kubernetes cluster by following the instructions [here](https://github.com/kubeflow/examples/blob/fb2fb26f710f7c03996f08d81607f5ebf7d5af09/github_issue_summarization/serving_the_model.md#deploy-seldon-core).
 Once everything is successful you can verify it using `kubectl get pods -n${NAMESPACE}`.